x1angli/research-everything/game-theory-cheatsheet.md

 **Payoffs**: how much?
 - Do they care about some profit?
 Do they care about other players?...

+* __Simultaneous games__ (a.k.a.
+Strategy games) : games where both players move simultaneously, or if they do not move simultaneously, the later players are unaware of the earlier players' actions (making them effectively simultaneous).
+* __Sequential games__: games where later players have some knowledge about earlierr actions.
+* __Perfect information games__: games in which all players know the moves previously made by all other players.
+* __Complete information games__: games in which all players know the strategies and payoffs available to the other players.

+** Cournot equilibrium **: The Cournot model of oligopoly assumes that rival firms produce a homogenous product, and each attempts to maximize profits by choosing how much to produce.
+All firms choose output (quantity) simultaneously.
+The basic Cournot assumption is that each firm chooses its quantity, taking as given the quantity of its rivals.
+The resulting equilibrium is a Nash equilibrium in quantities, called a Cournot (Nash) equilibrium.

 ### Normal form

 - Lists what payoffs players get as a function of their actions.